valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 4. The Objecten API should send a notification to the Notificaties API indicating the the object has been updated.
 5. Valtimo should be subscribed to notifications from the Notificaties API as part of the plugin setup and will receive the notification.
 When an update notification for a taak object is received Valtimo will check the status.
-If this is set to `ingediend` the updated data from the taak object will be stored, and the handling process will be started.
+If this is set to `ingediend` the updated data from the taak object will be stored based on the value resolver configuration, and the handling process will be started.
 6. As part of the handling process the [Complete Portaal taak](#complete-portaal-taak) action should be used.
 This action will complete the task in Valtimo and update the zaak object status to `verwerkt`, indicating the the taak has been processed.